 Software-defined End-to-End 5G Network

 In this tutorial, we will show how the entire end-to-end 5G network can be simulated using software defined user equipment (UE).
 This allows for the evaluation of novel — non-standard compliant — algorithms and protocols.
-This enables you to test and prototype two-sided network functions such as AI/ML-based CSI feedback compression or even custom constellations for pilotless communications.
+Such a setup enables you to test and prototype two-sided network functions such as AI/ML-based CSI feedback compression or even custom constellations for pilotless communications.

 Note